MPrudencio33/activity_3.9_container_monitoring/README.md

-# activity_3.9_container_monitoring
+# Activity 3.9 Container Monitoring

-Activity 3.9 Container Monitoring
+# Instructions:

-Instructions:
+# Attach screenshot(s) of the following:
-Attach screenshot(s) of the following:
+# • Your namespace
- • Your namespace
+# • Show that your resources are deployed within your namespace /  Group Activity namespace (if it is a group    # activity)
- • Show that your resources are deployed within your namespace /  Group Activity namespace (if it is a group activity) Submission would be your screenshots or Github repository (if you’ve pushed your manifest files
+# Submission would be your screenshots or Github repository if you’ve pushed your manifest files

-ANSWER:
+# ANSWER:

-1) Namespace (Group)
+1) namespace
 ![namespace](screenshot/namespace.png)

-2) Resources
+2) resources
 ![resources](screenshot/resources.png)